adedomin/independent-study/indep-study.md

 2.1.
 Continuous Integration and Continuous Deployment
 -----------------------------------------------------

-CICD is the process of accelerating the building, testing and installation of applications to end servers .
+CICD--Continuous Integration and Continuous Deployment, is the process of accelerating the building, testing and installation of applications to end servers .
 In a world where web technology moves fast and new features are ideal, it's critical to go to market fast.
 To do this there are two major architectures that are used.